Assessing causal effects in the presence of treatment switching through principal stratification: Treatment switching with censoring

-Cases (a)--(c) have clear values of the switching time and survival time, at least hypothetically, so that we directly observe the principal strata for these types of units.
-Case (d) is less clear due to censoring: the principal stratum membership for units with $\tilde{S}^{\mathrm{obs}}_i=\tilde{Y}^{\mathrm{obs}}_i= \Cobs_i$ is missing.
+Cases (a)--(c) have clear values of the switching time and survival time, at least hypothetically, so we directly observe the principal strata for these types of patients.
+Case (d) is less clear due to censoring because the principal stratum membership for patients with $\tilde{S}^{\mathrm{obs}}_i=\tilde{Y}^{\mathrm{obs}}_i= \Cobs_i$ is missing.
 Table~\ref{tab1} shows the data pattern and latent principal strata associated with each observed group.